guangchen30/Popular_news_title/README.md

 # Popular News Headlines

 The aim of this project is to build a live dashboard showing the most frequently used phrases in news headlines to see if any useful insights into recents trends can be gained.
-This is done by building a data pipeline in python that pulls live news data from [Mediastack API](https://mediastack.com) and processes the data using python and SQL.
+This is done by building a data pipeline in python that pulls live news data from [Mediastack API](https://mediastack.com) and building a Metabase dashboard to visualise the data.

 # Architecture
 ![Arch](architecture.jpg)